 Higher quality 'SBS' asphalt membranes provide better protection.
 Goldshield (IKO) or Lastobond Shield (Soprema) are both good quality products we use for added peace of mind.
 'SBS' modified asphalt membranes are far more flexible and provide a superior bond/seal.

-These pointers won't help everyone.
-Some homes, by design, are extremely problematic.
-If you have a 'storey-and-a-half' home, a low-slope cathedral ceiling home or an older home with multiple additions, there is hope - but it is typically a more involved process to solve completely.
+Some homes, by design, are more troublesome until properly address.
+If you have a 'storey-and-a-half' home, a low-slope cathedral ceiling home or an older home with multiple additions, there is hope - get in touch with our team for a free con.

 Sudbury and area, contact us for an assessment and service: https://www.frontlineroofing.ca/get-a-quote